squeetus/SongLibrary/readme.txt

-	POST	/song 	expects a JSON object with song attributes PUT 	/song	expects a JSON object with song attributes; updates based on id (pk) DELETE /song	expects a JSON object with an id of the song to delete
+	POST	/song 	expects a JSON object with song attributes PUT 	/song	expects a JSON object with song attributes; updates based on id (pk) DELETE /song	expects a JSON object with an id of the song to delete POST	/saveList expects a JSON object of song attributes, returns an error roughly 1 in 5 attempts

 Front end single page app implemented in Angular